 Check Your Attic Insulation

-Plumbing pipes, ductwork, wires and cables are hidden in most homes.
-Before you power up your drill, use a battery-operated stud sensor to detect studs, cables, ducts and the other vital veins and arteries running just beneath the surface of your walls.
-Since stud sensors aren’t always 100% accurate, avoid damage by drilling only 1 and one-fourth inches deep—just enough to clear the drywall and plaster but miss most wiring and pipes.
+Plumbing pipes, ductwork, wires, and cables are hidden in most homes.
+Before you power up your drill, use a battery-operated stud sensor to detect studs, cables, ducts, and the other vital veins and arteries running just beneath the surface of your walls.
+Since stud sensors aren’t always 100 percent accurate, avoid damage by drilling only one and one-fourth inches deep—just enough to clear the drywall and plaster but miss most wiring and pipes.